dcmartin/hassio-addons/horizon/README.md

 This add-on may require the installation of [Open Horizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.

-This addon is designed to produce and consume messages containing audio fragments and GPS coordinates (latitude, longitude) from software-defined-radios (CPU) attached to participating nodes.
-Messages received are processed using IBM Watson Speech-to-Text (STT) and Natural Language Understanding (NLU) to produce a JSON payload sent to a MQTT broker, e.g. `core-mosquitto` from the HASSIO addons catalog.

 Detailed [documentation][edge-fabric] for the IBM Edge Fabric is available on-line.
 A Slack [channel][edge-slack] is also available.

-The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud; messages received include an ASCII representation of a MP3 audio sequence captured from the CPU listening to local FM radio stations.

-By default the system will only listen for messages, process using STT and NLU, and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/cpu-audio` (`username` and `password` are also supported).

 If the addon is configured with CPU and Open Horizon is installed, the options for `device` and `token` will default to hostname with MAC address appended and exchange password.